Stack-oriented programming: Procedures

-represents an anonymous procedure to duplicate what is on the top of the stack and then multiply the result - a squaring procedure.
+represents an anonymous procedure to duplicate what is on the top of the stack and then multiply the result – a squaring procedure.

 Since procedures are treated as simple data objects, names with procedures can be defined.
 When they are retrieved, they are executed directly.

-Dictionaries provide a means of controlling scoping, as well as storing of definitions.
+Dictionaries provide a means of controlling scoping, as well as storing definitions.

 Since data objects are stored in the top-most dictionary, an unexpected ability arises naturally: when looking up a definition from a dictionary, the topmost dictionary is checked, then the next, and so on.
 If a procedure is defined that has the same name as another already defined in a different dictionary, the local one will be called.

 Anatomy of some typical procedures

 Procedures often take arguments.
 They are handled by the procedure in a very specific way, different from that of other programming languages.

 To examine a Fibonacci number program in PostScript: